xNaCly/sqleibniz/README.md

 # sqleibniz

-A static analysis tool for sql, check syntax errors as well as semantic errors on snippets or full schemata
+LSP and analysis cli for sql.
+Check for valid syntax, semantics and perform dynamic analysis.

 > [!WARNING]
 > Sqleibniz is in early stages of development, please keep this in mind before
-> creating issues - contributions are always welcome 💗
+> creating issues.
+Contributions are always welcome 💗

 ## Features